Pullger/.github/profile/README.md

-Framework for load and managing data from any sources
+Framework for loading data from any sources with an interface for managing, analyzing and working with themю